lowRISC/opentitan/doc/security/specs/secure_boot/index.md

 # Silicon Creator Keys {#silicon-creator-keys}

 The Silicon Creator has multiple public keys.
-This redundancy partially protects against the scenario in which one of the keys is compromised; any OpenTitan devices produced after the key is known to be compromised can mark the compromised key invalid, without requiring a full new Mask ROM implementation.
+This redundancy partially protects against the scenario in which one of the keys is compromised; any OpenTitan devices produced after the key is known to be compromised can mark the compromised key invalid, without requiring a full new ROM implementation.
 Devices produced before the key is known to be compromised are not protected by this strategy.

 Additionally, each key is restricted to one of three "roles", which determine in which device states the key can be used.